lubenicapp/djangodex/README.md

 at this point, the database is empty.
 I will write later the auto setup but for the moment

-`docker exec -it django_app bash`

-then in the container terminal `python manage.py migrate`
+in the terminal, run:

-&nbsp;

-in another terminal:

 `docker exec -it pokedex_db`

 then

-`psql -U joe -d djangodex`
+`psql -U joe -d djangodex` (or with whatever .env variable you've set)

 then paste the content of the file data/seed.sql